VictorRodriguez/contcov/README.md

 # Cont Cov
-Identify what libraries your test case is excersing on a contianer image
+Identify what libraries your test case is exercising on a container image

 ## Usage